JeffersonLab/elog/INSTALL.md

 drush pm-enable elog
 ````

 **The Logbook Server is now ready to be configured using the Drupal Admin interface.**
+See the [Wiki](https://github.com/JeffersonLab/elog/wiki) for information about configuring the application.